-The Water Reclamation Division includes the Water Reclamation Facility (WRF), wastewater collection system, reclaimed water system and the laboratory and provides the following services:
+The Water Reclamation Division includes the Water Reclamation Facility (WRF), plant operations, wastewater collection system, reclaimed water system, a laboratory and provides the following services:

 - Scheduling utility line locations

 - Help with wastewater collection system problems